Sport, Coaching and Physical Education

 However, your options aren’t limited to sport and education.
 We focus on developing high performing graduates ready for any challenge.
 So your communication skills, critical thinking, and work ethic will be useful in a huge range of roles.

-Some students stay with us for postgraduate degrees, like our MSc Applied Coaching Science.
+Some students stay with us for postgraduate degrees, like our MSc Applied Sport and Exercise Nutrition.
 You might also choose to use your degree as a stepping-stone to postgraduate research study in an area like sport, physical education, physical activity, health or physiotherapy.

 Student profiles